AshishKumar4/FlaxDiff/README.md

 ## References and Acknowledgements

+** This project is partially supported by Google TPU Research cloud.
+I would like to thank the Google Cloud TPU team for providing me with the resources to train the bigger models in multi-host distributed settings. **

 ### Research papers and preprints
 - The Original Denoising Diffusion Probabilistic Models (DDPM) [paper](https://arxiv.org/abs/2006.11239)
 - Denoising Diffusion Implicit Models (DDIM) [paper](https://arxiv.org/abs/2010.02502)